SYNOPSIS

 -h hostname option is given or a SPN of HOST/$MAILHOST if-h is also omitted.
 Finally, if none of these options are specified and the MAILHOST environment variable is not set, smtpmail attempts to connect with the machine specified as the Domain host in the TCP/IP settings.You can determine the SPN of a server by using the setspn utility (provided as part of the Windows support tools that can be installed from your Windows CD).
 The command:

-setspn -L server
+setspn -L account

 -i -

-ignore SSL security errors.
+Ignores SSL security errors.

-sends the contents of the specified file as the text of the message.
+Sends the contents of the specified file as the text of the message.

 -o -

-sends the time zone as a numeric offset from Greenwich Mean Time (Coordinated Universal Time) rather than the default abbreviation.
+Sends the time zone as a numeric offset from Greenwich Mean Time (Coordinated Universal Time) rather than the default abbreviation.
 This is the default behavior for smtp.
 You do not need to explicitly set this option.

 -p password-

-specifies a password to use when the remote hostname requires authentication.
+Specifies a password to use when the remote hostname requires authentication.
 If you don't use this option with the

 creates a secure connection using SSL.